winitzki/scall/tutorial/programming_dhall.md

 `(Text -> P Int, (Bool, P Int) -> P Text)`

-Then we will rewrite this type in the form of a mapping `F P -> P`.
+The next step is to rewrite this type in the form of a mapping `F P -> P`.
-In this way, we will derive the pattern functor `F` for this recursive type, which will allow us to build the Church encoding.
+In this way, we will derive the pattern functor `F` for this recursive type, showing us how to define the Church encoding.

-Note that `P` is a type _constructor_ (`P : Type → Type`), so `F` must be of kind `(Type → Type) → Type → Type`.
+Note that `P` is a type _constructor_ (`P : Type → Type`), so `F` must have the kind `(Type → Type) → Type → Type`.
 Because the mapping between `F P` and `P` is a mapping between _type constructors_, it must be written in Dhall as the type `∀(t : Type) → F P t → P t`.
 Here `F P t` is the application of `F` to `P`, giving a type constructor, which is then applied to the type `t`.
-The Church encoding must be used at the level of type constructors, just as we did for nested recursive types.
+The Church encoding must be applied at the level of type constructors according to this type formula:
-The resulting type formula is:

 ```dhall
 let LFixK = λ(F : (Type → Type) → Type → Type) → λ(a : Type) →
    ∀(r : Type → Type) → (∀(t : Type) → F r t → r t) → r a
 ```
-So, we expect the type constructor `P` to be defined via `LFixK F` with suitable `F`.
+Then we expect the type constructor `P` to be defined via `LFixK F` with suitable `F`.

 As the the definition of `P` is non-parametric, the type `∀(t : Type) → F P t → P t` means just the product of all function types `F P t → P t` for all `t`.
-By definition, `P t` can have values only when `t = Int` or `t = Text`.
+In the example at hand, `P t` can have values only when `t = Int` or `t = Text`.
 So, the infinite product type `∀(t : Type) → F P t → P t` reduces to the product of just two function types: `F P Int → P Int` and `F P Text → P Text`.

 The pattern functor `F` must be defined in such a way that `∀(t : Type) → F P t → P t`  equals the product type of all type constructors.